Voilà, Hybrid Frittata on Steroids!

 We had it as an appetizer, but it could just as easily have been the main dish if I’d doubled the recipe.
 This gluten-free recipe is quick and easy, a 30 minute meal or less.

-Whether it is served for breakfast, lunch, appetizer or dinner, my family really likes this… In fact, even my wonderful, grumpy bear, Al, asked for more!
+Whether this gluten-free frittata variation with all its veggies is served for breakfast, lunch, appetizer or dinner, my family really likes this… In fact, even my wonderful, grumpy bear, Al, asked for more!

 - ½ Cup Red, Yellow and Green Peppers, sliced